Supported Decision MakingInformation and Resources

 It’s worth exploring your unique needs and finding what works best for you!

 Want to read more?
-Download this one-pager on Supported Decision Making.
+Download our one-pager on Supported Decision Making.

 How do I use Supported Decision Making in my life?

 - This booklet is designed for self-advocates to start using supported decision making, developed by the Autistic Self-Advocacy Network (ASAN).